 BLS enables you to travel by train, bus and boat.
 We also transport you in the comfort of your own car through the Lötschberg and Simplon tunnels.
 BLS connects people, regions and places.
 And if you want to transport freight – we can do that too.
 Our broad transport offering – trains, buses, boats, Car Transport service and freight transport – makes BLS one of Switzerland’s biggest transport companies.

-In Emmental and Oberaargau, BLS operates a bus network spanning more than 200 kilometres and 18 routes from its regional centres in Burgdorf, Langnau and Huttwil.
+In Emmental and Oberaargau, BLS operates a bus network spanning 325 kilometres and 20 routes from its regional centres in Burgdorf, Langnau and Huttwil.
 Most of our bus passengers are commuters.
-The bus operations are overseen by Busland AG and its 130 employees – the com pany has been a subsidiary of BLS since its foundation in 2006.
+The bus operations are overseen by Busland AG and its 145 employees – the com pany has been a subsidiary of BLS since its foundation in 2006.
 Our head office is in Burgdorf, with other depots located in Langnau in Emmental, in Sumiswald and Huttwil.
 With the Ilfis Garage in Langnau, we also provide a service centre for commercial vehicles.

 Car Transport service

 BLS is the largest Car Transport service provider in Switzerland.
 BLS already began attaching open freight wagons to passenger trains in 1926 and using these to transport cars from Kandersteg to Brig and Domodossola.
 Since 1960, we have been operating the Car Transport service through the Lötschberg Tunnel between Kandersteg and Goppenstein using purpose-built trains.
 Since 2017, we have also been in charge of the Car Transport service through the Simplon Tunnel between Brig and Iselle.
 On the weekends from Easter through to the autumn holidays, motorists can put up their feet along the entire route from the Bernese Oberland through to Northern Italy – on our direct car train from Kandersteg to Iselle.